 - Whatever the strategy of the fund you must select the one that suits your ultimate goals.
-Many an investor, new to the game, has unwittingly taken on risks disproportionate to their appetite or missed value opportunities, through simple lack of knowledge.
+Many an investor, new to the game, has unwittingly taken on risks disproportionate to their appetite.
+They have missed value opportunities, through simple lack of knowledge.

 - It can take years of progress to develop accurate management techniques so it is essential that the fund manager has been operational long enough to have learned how to develop the optimum strategy for you.